96-LB/CustomPortRifts/README.md

    > ℹ️ You can find this folder by right clicking on the game in your Steam library and clicking 'Properties'.
 Then navigate to 'Installed Files' and click 'Browse'.

-4. Check that your mod is working by playing the [mod showcase](https://steamcommunity.com/sharedfiles/filedetails/?id=3450077451) level.
+4. Check that your mod is working by launching the game and following the basic setup directions below!

-   > ⚠️ Loading times will be longer than usual, as custom portraits are only loaded when you play the level for the first time.

 ### Installing Rift of the NecroManager (highly recommended)